CrazyForks/mcp-typescript-sdk/README.md

 A TypeScript SDK for implementing Model Context Protocol (MCP) over MQTT, supporting both browser and Node.js environments with full type safety and automatic environment detection.

+## 🎯 Live Demo

+See this SDK in action!
+Check out our **[MCP AI Companion Demo](https://github.com/emqx/mcp-ai-companion-demo)** - a real-world implementation using both Python and TypeScript with this SDK to create an AI agent that can:

+- 🎤 Control browser audio/video functionality
+- 😊 Switch facial expressions and emotions
+- 💬 Power interactive conversational experiences
+- 🌐 Demonstrate cross-platform MCP communication

+This demo showcases how to build sophisticated AI agents using MCP over MQTT for seamless browser control and interaction.

 ## Features

 - 🚀 **Universal**: Works seamlessly in browser (WebSocket) and Node.js (TCP) environments